MACKENNADRIES/youra_backend/README.md

 - Only owner can delete pledge
 - Owner and Claimant can update the status - or should this be an event listener?

-### Resolution Centre:
-- Uswers can report RAK's that were claimed and then unfulfilled
-- Users can report inappropriate Raks/comments
-- Users can block other users
-- Users can report other users
 ### RAK Status Transitions:
 - Proper flow of statuses from open to claimed, then to completed.